leo-pfeiffer/epi-sim/README.md

 ## Lib

 ### Setup
-For the setup of the modelling environment, create a virtual enviromnet in the project directory, activate it and call `make setup`.
+For the setup of the modelling environment, create a virtual environment in the project directory, activate it and call `make setup`.

 ```shell